10 Websites About True Crime For People Who Are Out Of New Books, Podcasts, And Documentaries

 True Crime Diary

-Written by the late and great Michelle McNamara who passed away from cancer in 2016 before finishing her posthumously bestselling true crime book I'll Be Gone in the Dark, True Crime Diary is a must-read for all true crime obsessed.
+Written by the late and great Michelle McNamara who passed away in 2016 before finishing her posthumously bestselling true crime book I'll Be Gone in the Dark, True Crime Diary is a must-read for all true crime obsessed.
 Although it has not been updated for nearly five years, its archives are rich with intriguing and widely unheard of cold cases and true crime stories.
 In fact, you can even see the start of McNamara's book in her beloved blog.